spotinst/help/src/docs/administration/organizations/README.md

 ## Audit Events

-You can view an audit list of events in <font color="#FC01CC">your Elastigroups</font>.
+You can view an audit list of events in your accounts.
 The Audit page shows a list of events and enables tracking and visibility of actions on your resources.
 You can see these details for each event:
 - Event timestamp
 - Event type, such as update, create, detach instances, deploy instances
 - Resources type, such as Elastigroup, Ocean